nova-glider/.github/profile/README.md

-# NovaCan
+# NovaGlider

-The place to be for all NovaCan's source code.
+The place to be for all NovaGlider's source code.

+(formerly NovaCan)